joaovicente/stories-event-driven-study/README.md

-# stories-event-driven-study-part-1
+# stories-event-driven-study
-This repo contains the code resulting from following the steps in [Event driven with Spring REST, Kafka and MongoDB - part 1](https://joaovicente.github.io/2018-02-22-event-driven-with-spring-rest-kafka-and-mongodb-part1/) blog
+This repo holds the code associated with the the [Event Driven Study with String REST, Kafka and MongoDN](https://joaovicente.github.io/2018-02-22-event-driven-with-spring-rest-kafka-and-mongodb-part1/) blog series